-A Note From The Director: Brian Higley PhD
+A Note From The Director: Dr. Brian Higley

 By now you're probably saying "Enough with the introduction Brian, what the heck are these 7 Building Blocks?"
-Here is a list of these 7 critical steps, separated into 3 core areas:
+Here is a list of these 7 critical components, separated into 3 core areas:

 1. Execution (including 5 steps toward enhanced execution)